sandesh2526/java-prep/Things.md

 #### Why to use default method

-If you want to add some additional functionality to the class using the method then we can use default method.
+If we want to add a new method to a interface which is already used by other classes and without breaking the code(if your interface contains a method, it generally needs to be overriden by the implementing class.
+Now, if we add a additional method it must be implemented by the classes that were previously implementing the given interface if not then it will give a compilation error hence will break) then we can use the `default` methods.

 ```java
 interface C {